tronkko/dirent/README.md

 # Dirent

-Dirent provides Linux/UNIX compatible directory scanning functions for Microsoft Visual Studio.
-This allows your C and C++ programs to use the same directory scanning functions in Windows and Linux/UNIX.
+Dirent is a Linux/UNIX programming interface for retrieving information about files and directories.
+This project provides a compatible programming interface for C and C++ languages to be used with Microsoft Visual Studio compiler and Microsoft Windows operating system.
+With this project, you can use the same programming interface to access files and directories on both platforms!

 # Requirements

-In order to develop this package further, you will need
+In order to build unit tests and example programs, you will need:

 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/) 2017 or later
 - [CMake](https://cmake.org/) version 3.30 or later